JACKPURCELL/sok-llm-watermark/README.md

-# 🔥 Robustness under Fire: A Red-Team Evaluation of LLM Watermarking
+# 🔥 Watermark under Fire: A Robustness Evaluation of LLM Watermarking

 ## 🔍 Overview